 Minor in Maine Studies

 The Minor in Maine Studies offers students the opportunity to investigate Maine’s cultural, historical, and physical landscapes.
-The program recognizes the value of a multidisciplinary approach to understanding Maine’s historical and contemporary issues.
-The minor is useful for those who plan to work in Maine, especially teachers, social workers, business people, policy makers and government employees.
+The program recognizes the value of a multidisciplinary approach to understanding Maine’s historical and contemporary issues, and draws its courses from many different departments and programs.

-Learning Objectives for the Maine Studies Minor
+Learning Objectives for Maine Studies Minor